 An accomplished musician with professional vocal experience, Lewis holds a master's degree in education from Mercy College and has worked as a history teacher and special education liaison for the New York City Department of Education.
 He earned a graduate certificate in nonprofit executive leadership through the IUPUI School of Philanthropy and is a graduate of the Hamilton County Leadership Academy.
 Lewis is a member of the Indianapolis Consortium of Arts Administrators, the National Association of Music Educators, the National Association of Teachers of Singing, the Jazz Education Network and the Recording Academy.

-Renée La Schiazza (email@example.com) joined the Great American Songbook Foundation in February 2018.
-Though a new staff member, she was no stranger to the Great American Songbook Foundation, as she was a 2012 Songbook Academy Alum and interned for the organization in 2013.
+Renée La Schiazza joined the Great American Songbook Foundation in February 2018.
+She was no stranger to the Great American Songbook Foundation, as she was a 2012 Songbook Academy Alum and interned for the organization in 2013.
 Renée holds a B.F.A. in Music Theatre and a B.A. in Arts Administration from Elon University.
 She is an accomplished performing artist with experience as a professional actress, associate director/music director and choreographer at regional theaters and performance venues throughout the country.
 Prior to joining the Songbook Foundation staff, Renée worked at Flat Rock Playhouse, the State Theatre of North Carolina, in Marketing and Development.

 Since joining the Songbook Foundation, Renée's main focus has been to grow the organization's two premier programs, the Songbook Academy and Perfect Harmony.
 Additionally, she has spearheaded and designed two caregiver workshops for healthcare professionals to learn about the power of music, managed the public tours and auction of the personal property of Asherwood Estate and facilitated an international musicology conference with visiting academics from seven countries.